alanvardy/ex_dokku/README.md

 Documentation can be found at [https://hexdocs.pm/ex_dokku](https://hexdocs.pm/ex_dokku).

-This library is currently being used with Dokku deployments on Digital Ocean
+This library assumes that you are:

+- Deploying with Dokku
+- Using Phoenix
+- Using Ecto and Postgres
+- Using a Digital Ocean style Dokku server setup

+I am testing this setup on Manjaro Linux.

 ## Installation